AndrewCRMartin/kabatman/README.md

 The SET CANONICAL command allows the canonical definitions (key residue) file to be specified.
-The default file (which is read on startup and may be re-read by giving the command SET CANONICAL DEFAULT) is called `chothia.dat'.
-Any string which you specify with the SET CANONICAL command (other than DEFAULT) will be appended with a '.' onto the name `chothia.dat' and this file will be read.
+The default file (which is read on startup and may be re-read by giving the command SET CANONICAL DEFAULT) is called `chothia.dat`.
+Any string which you specify with the SET CANONICAL command (other than DEFAULT) will be appended with a `.` onto the name `chothia.dat` and this file will be read.
 For example, specifying SET CANONICAL STRICT will cause the program to read definitions from a file called `chothia.dat.strict'